Nrechati/RayTracer/README.md

 #TODO:

-- Vector for window boundaries to window class
+- Vector for window boundaries to window class = Camera Class
-- don't put it in the render loop
 - Make it scale to ratio

 - Cleaner calculus for reading

+- Leak on materials
+- Low Res for mvt